-The core_node and core_cookie fields in task_struct have both performance and security implications.
-The core_node refers to the core that is the "home core" of the process.
-This means that by default the process is scheduled on core_node, and all of its memory is allocated in close proximity to core_node.
-This of course is valid in a NUMA (non-uniform memory access) machine, where the notion of proximity to a node exists.
-The core_cookie uniquely identifies a set of tasks.
+The core\node and core\cookie fields in task\struct are important fields that have crucial performance and security implications.
+Specifically, core\node points to the core that is the "home core" of the process.
+This means that by default the process is scheduled on the core associated with core\node, and all of its memory is allocated in close proximity to core\node.
+This is particularly important on a NUMA (non-uniform memory access) machine, where the notion of the proximity of memory modules to a node exists.

+The core\cookie uniquely identifies a set of tasks.
 All of them can be scheduled on the same core (or group of cores) one after the other.
 They are deemed to be mutually safe.
-This means that they are somehow related to each other and are not guaranteed to attack each other.
-If we schedule unrelated tasks on the same core, then it is possible that one task may use architectural side-channels to steal secrets from a task running on the same core.
+This means that they are somehow related to each other and are not guaranteed to mount attacks each other.
+If we schedule unrelated tasks on the same core, then it is possible that one task may use architectural side-channels to steal secrets from another task running on the same core.
 Hence, there is a need to restrict this set using the notion of a core cookie.